KonradBreipohl/TestProject/index.rst

 **Placeholder** is a great placeholder name for a project.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including the :ref:`installation` of the project.

 .. note::